 If you’ve decided to make this step and use a video – how to find a theme that’ll support background video?!

 First of all, many themes with a full-width background banner would also support video instead of a static image.
-Another way to go is to do the good old Google Search and look out for themes with video header.
+Another way to go is to do the good old Google Search and look out for themes with a video header.

 TREND #7: Lightness

-Something along the lines of a minimalism but a bit more versatile.
+Something along the lines of minimalism but a bit more versatile.
 The trend of lightness means using sophisticated simple colors, thin fonts, light images.
 This is especially popular among bloggers in fields like fashion or lifestyle.